View Current

 External Media Agencies

-(29) Marketing and Communications may appoint an external media agency to provide professional advice and purchasing of University advertising.
+(29) Future Students, Communications & Engagement may appoint an external media agency to provide professional advice and purchasing of University advertising.

-(30) Requests to use an external media agency must be directed to Marketing and Communications.
+(30) Requests to use an external media agency must be directed to Future Students, Communications & Engagement.

 University-owned channels